rdiaz02/EvAM-Tools/evamtools/inst/shiny-examples/evamtools/assets/landing_page.md

    - Generate cross-sectional data from CPM models.
 Follow these steps:
        1. Specify the CPM model first.
 You can use:

 	       1.1.
 Models that use DAGs to specify restrictions: OT, OncoBN (in both its conjunctive and disjunctive versions), CBN and H-ESBCN (H-ESBCN allows you to model AND, OR, and XOR dependency relationships).
-You will specify that DAG and the rates (CBN, H-ESBCN)/conditional probabilities (OT, OncoBN) of events conditional on their parents.<br/>
+You will specify the DAG and the rates (CBN, H-ESBCN)/conditional probabilities (OT, OncoBN) of events conditional on their parents.<br/>

 		   1.2.
 MHN, that models inhibiting/facilitating relationships between genes using baseline hazard rates and multiplicative effects between genes (specified in the log-&Theta; matrix).
 		   &nbsp;